Other Exercises

 I know that I'm right

-Oh, I know that I'm right
+Oh, I that I'm right

 When I say that the world is round